Installation as a Python Package

 1. Installing Python

-GeoCARET requires Python 3.8 or newer.
+GeoCARET requires Python 3.8.

 Windows Machines